smerckel/glider_profiles/README.md

 # glider_profiles
-Processing ocean glider data as profiles
+Processing ocean glider data as profiles.

-See document on www.readthedocs.org.
+A short manual and a fully explained example can be found in the online documentation at https://glider-profiles.readthedocs.io/en/latest/